 \section{Abstract}

-Devising {\it domain-} and {\it model-agnostic} evaluation metrics for generative models is an~important~and as yet unresolved problem.
-Most existing metrics, which were tailored solely to the image synthesis setup, exhibit a limited capacity for diagnosing the different modes of failure of generative models across broader application domains.~In~this~paper, we introduce a 3-dimensional evaluation metric, {\it ($\alpha$-Precision, $\beta$-Recall, Authenticity)}, that characterizes the {\it fidelity}, {\it diversity} and {\it generalization} performance of {\it any} generative model in a domain-agnostic fashion.
-Our metric unifies statistical~divergence measures with precision-recall~analysis, enabling sample- and~distribution-level~diagnoses of model fidelity and diversity.~We~introduce~{\it generalization} as an additional, independent dimension (to the fidelity-diversity trade-off) that quantifies the extent to which a model copies training data---a crucial performance indicator when modeling sensitive data with requirements~on privacy.
-The three metric~components~correspond~to (interpretable) probabilistic quantities, and are estimated via sample-level~binary~classification.
+Devising {\it domain-} and {\it model-agnostic} evaluation metrics for generative models is an important and as yet unresolved problem.~Most~existing~metrics, which were tailored solely to the image synthesis application, exhibit a limited capacity for diagnosing modes of failure of generative models across broader application domains.~In~this~paper, we introduce a 3-dimensional metric, {\it ($\alpha$-Precision, $\beta$-Recall, Authenticity)}, that characterizes the {\it fidelity}, {\it diversity} and {\it generalization} performance of {\it any} generative model in a wide variety of application domains.
+Our metric unifies statistical divergence measures with precision-recall analysis, enabling sample- and distribution-level diagnoses of model fidelity and diversity.
+We introduce {\it generalization} as an additional dimension for model performance that quantifies the extent to which a model copies training data---a crucial performance indicator when modeling sensitive and private data.
+The three metric components are interpretable probabilistic quantities, and can be estimated via sample-level binary classification.
 The sample-level nature of our metric inspires a novel use case which we call {\it model auditing}, wherein we judge the quality of individual samples generated by a (black-box) model, discarding low-quality samples and hence improving the overall model performance in a post-hoc manner.